gcarq/rusty-blockparser/README.md

 //The name here should be the same case as defined in the pub struct line impl Coin for NoCoinium {
     fn name(&self) -> String {
-        //This is primarily for display.
+        // This is primarily for display.
 Use same case as before String::from("NoCoinium")
     }
     fn magic(&self) -> u32 {